For emerging multinationals looking to get their tax reporting straight—and compliant—shadow payroll is a strategy worth considering.

 Now, as companies go global, many have turned to so-called shadow payroll to accommodate increasingly stringent payroll mandates in each of the countries where they have employees.

-Companies have increasingly embraced shadow payrolls, with one study noting that 70% of foreign employees operate under shadow payroll scenarios.
+Companies have increasingly embraced this strategy, with one study noting that 70% of foreign employees operate under shadow payroll scenarios.

 What is shadow payroll?

 Shadow payroll is a tax accounting strategy that allows multinationals to build parallel tax and income reporting mechanisms for employees working in foreign countries.
-Implemented correctly, shadow payroll solves dual purposes, accommodating home country tax and income reporting rules while meeting the unique income reporting mandates in the country where the employee is working.
+Implemented correctly, the strategy solves dual purposes, accommodating home country tax and income reporting rules while meeting the unique income reporting mandates in the country where the employee is working.

 Consider a U.S. company that sends a software engineer to Singapore to handle critical work for a foreign subsidiary.
 The employee is slated to spend one year working overseas but remains employed by his U.S. firm.